The storm rolled over the mountain.

 The two men grabbed their coats, strode along a hallway lit by dim red bulbs, then down a flight of stairs.
 Mike struggled against the strong wind to push the door open.
 Finally he succeeded, only to be hit by numerous pinpricks from the icy rain and snow.

-So much for getting up early and hiking down to see some of the caves below the summit, on my off time.
+So much for getting up early and hiking down to see some of the caves below the summit during my off time.

 Still, it meant he could get an early start on his weekend and spend more time with his fiancée Bethany, an astronomer he'd met at New Mexico State University while they were both studying there.
 Eager to get started on their plans for the future, Mike got a job straight out of school, while Bethany had continued her studies and was now working on her PhD.
 He grinned like an idiot as he thought about her.
 She was the furthest thing from a stereotypical astronomer.
 She was more Deanna Troi than Dr. Crusher with her long, dark hair, hazel eyes, and killer curves.
 He was gobsmacked from the first moment he laid eyes on her in their first-year physics class.
 Not to mention she was brilliant and probably had the biggest heart of anyone he'd ever met.
 He still couldn't believe she'd fallen in love with him, a quiet introvert with Buddy Holly glasses and a life-long devotion to Star Trek and Spiderman.
 She'd told him early on that she couldn't resist his smile.
 Many times he'd thanked the genetic gods and his mother for gifting him with dimples.